ncphillips/truecoders.io/_coders/austin-redmayne.markdown

   position: Server
   start_date: 2015-04-01 00:00:00 -05:00
   end_date: 2015-11-01 00:00:00 -05:00
+  body: |-
-  body: "* Teamwork focused on ensuring all customers are satisfied with their service
+    * Teamwork focused on ensuring all customers are satisfied with their service
-    \n* At times maintaining two or more different parts of the restaurant \n* Constant driving pace\n* Consistent flux of customers"
+    * At times maintaining two or more different parts of the restaurant
+    * Constant driving pace
+    * Consistent flux of customers
 - company: All​ ​American​ ​Swim​ ​Supply
   position: Sales Representative
   start_date: 2014-07-01 00:00:00 -05:00